rydkvist/clicks-per-second/README.md

 # ClicksPerSecond (CPS)
-A project I did to test out who had the fastest clicking speed in my class.
+A project I did to see who had the fastest clicking speed in my class 😂

 ## What to know
 Not a serious, nor a well structured or robust code.
-Did it just for fun, it works perfectly though.
+Did it just for a quick fun, it works good though! ✌️

 ## Built With